beyondstorage/go-storage/docs/rfcs/749-unify-path-behavior.md

 **Object:{Path, ID}**

-`Object` is the smallest unit in go-storage, returned by creating a file or object to identify an operation object, and the fields should not be changed outside services. `Object.ID` is the unique key in storage, and `Object.Path` is either the absolute path or the relative path based on the working directory depends on user's input.
+`Object` is the smallest unit in go-storage, returned by creating/stat/retrieve a file or object to identify the operation object, and the fields should not be changed outside services. `Object.ID` is the unique key in storage, and `Object.Path` is either the absolute path or the relative path based on the working directory depends on user's input.

 - `Object.ID` SHOULD be an absolute path compatible with the target platform.
   - If a service like Dropbox returns a unique identifier, then `Object.ID` will be the returned identifier.